Monday, June 22, 2009

 Over the weekend I made a birthday cake for my friend Kimberley (whose birthday is today).
 She's a summer solstice baby, born on the cusp, just at the peak of strawberry picking time, so I had a pretty good idea of the direction I'd be going with this one.

 I decided to experiment with this cake as a tribute to Kimmie since Kimmie has always been something of an "experimental" cook herself.
-She's been known to make New Years' omelets, tossing raw chicken into the egg scramble, if fond of corn and will eat bowls and
+She's been known to make New Years' omelets, tossing raw chicken into the egg scramble, if fond of corn and will eat bowls and bowls of it, alone, for dinner.
+She likes canned tuna on her pizza and corn in her green salads.
+She is, for lack of a better word, unique, in her tastes and ambitions.
+This is exactly why I love her.

 I started with a recipe for White Cake that I've made for Jo's birthday, and for mine.
 The trick to this recipe is sifting, lots of sifting, plus the omission of eggs in favor of a meringue made with egg whites and sugar.
 I made just a few minor alterations to the recipe, upping the amount of salt (by 1/4 teaspoon) and, inadvertently, the amount of butter (by 1/4 cup) and decreased the almond extract to 1/4 teaspoon.
 Then I spilled the almond extract all over the counter.
 It smelled gooooood.
 To compensate for the extra butter, I added 1/4 cup of extra milk, which made the batter look cake-y once again.

 When I asked Kimmie what kind of cake she'd like for her birthday, she gave me a list that included items as disparate as cheesecake and angel food cake.
 Fresh fruit was also on the list.
 Since Kimmie is on of my most long-standing drinking buddies, I knew she'd appreciate the crux of my "experiment": adding a layer of strawberries macerated in apricot jam, lemon juice and zest, and a cocktail called a "beautiful"--equal parts cognac and grand marnier.
 It just seemed fitting.
-For she is one of
+For she is one of the most beautiful people I know.

 The result was, well, experimental.
 The cake part was not as light and airy as I'd wanted it to be, and had the slightly bitter hint of the baking powder I'd used in the batter.
 The icing was also meringue, and reminded me a little of light marshmallow cream.
 Not ideal for this cake, but pretty to behold.
 And the macerated strawberries in "beautiful"?
 VERY juicy, and when in contact with the icing, I quickly discovered, created a lovely pink oozy mess.